 This three-hour return walk along a rocky trail to the Lower Portals of Mt Barney is well worth the workout.
 As well as being a pretty (and calorie-burning) hike, the pools at the end are a sight to see, framed on either side by granite boulders.
 It's a stellar spot for a summer dip, and you can also camp nearby, though you will need to sort your permit in advance.

-Starting from the Mt Coot-tha lookout and winding down to the JC Slaughter Falls picnic area, Summit Track is one of the most iconic bushwalks in Brisbane for very good reason.
-This trail, located only a hop, skip and jump from the CBD, features an aboriginal art trail, a gushing waterfall (after a good rain day) and spectacular views over the city from the summit.
+Starting from the Mt Coot-tha lookout and winding down to the JC Slaughter Falls picnic area, Summit Track is one of the most iconic hikes in Brisbane for very good reason.
+This trail, located only a hop, skip and jump from the CBD, features an Aboriginal art trail, a gushing waterfall (after a good rain day) and spectacular views over the city from the summit.
 Sunset is a particular favourite, as the sun paints the sky in the most gorgeous colours, while many locals use the trail purely for exercise.
-Trust us, those killer views are definitely worth the effort.

 D’Aguilar National Park

 There are a few different trails you can take in the D’Aguilar National Park, from the moderate to the more advanced, depending on your abilities and experience.
 The Park offers spectacular views out to Moreton Bay and the chance to explore subtropical rainforest, hoop pines, waterfalls, eucalypt forests and remote gorges.
 If you’re unsure where to start, try the 1.9km Rainforest Circuit.

 Prefer to stay a little closer to home on your hiking adventures?
 Find your favourite urban Brisbane walks here.

 Image credit: Marc James, Chris Fuller, Sebastian Hans